shivay-at-pieces/that-conference-kubernetes-workshop/README.md

-# Express App with Docker and Kubernetes
+# Demo for THAT Conference Workshop: Express App with Docker and Kubernetes

 This project demonstrates how to containerize an Express.js application using Docker and deploy it to Kubernetes (Minikube).